 What if you live in Maine but don’t qualify for Maine student loan forgiveness programs or Maine student loan assistance?
 There are two other federal student loan forgiveness programs you might qualify for.

-Federal student loan borrowers may be eligible for the Public Service Loan Forgiveness (PSLF) program if they work in the public sector for 10 years and make 120 payments.
-You won’t have to pay any taxes on the forgiven amount, either.
+Federal student loan borrowers (loans from the U.S. Department of Education) may be eligible for the Public Service Loan Forgiveness (PSLF) program if they work for a state or not-for-profit organization for 10 years and make 120 payments.
+You won’t pay any taxes on the forgiven amount.

 Another option is student loan forgiveness under an income-driven repayment (IDR) plan.
-Under an IDR plan, you pay 10% to 20% of your discretionary income for 20 to 25 years, based on the plan.
-If there’s a remaining balance after that, your loans will be forgiven.
+Under an IDR plan, you pay 10% to 20% of your discretionary income in monthly payments for 20 to 25 years, based on the plan.
+Then, your remaining loan balance will be forgiven.
 Unlike PSLF, you’ll be expected to pay taxes on the forgiven amount.

 Unfortunately, these programs aren’t available for private student loan borrowers.
 For private or federal loan borrowers looking to save money, refinancing your student loans is another option.
-Through refinancing, you can slash your interest rate and save money in the long run by paying down the principal faster.
-This can be a good option, but if you have federal loans, you’ll give up protections like forgiveness and income-driven repayment.
+Through refinancing with a lender, you can slash your interest rate and save money in the long run by paying down the principal faster.
+This can be a good option, but you’ll give up protections like forgiveness and income-driven repayment if you have federal loans.

 Need help paying back your loans or figuring out a plan?
 Get in touch with us!